rmoorman/build/buildout/zenoss/trunk/README.txt

     - bin/buildout
     - bin/instance fg

-    You should get a traceback on 'rrdtool'.
+    You should get a traceback on 'rrdtool', I am currently refactoring the rrdtool build process.

+    Also, this buildout currently only works with Zenoss 2.3.x, Zenoss 2.4.x is coming.

 Questions/Comments/Concerns/WantToHelp?
     - Please email: aclark@aclark.net